dynamicgamingsolutions/inventory_repository/README.md

 **K**

-*Key* - A single column that contains unique identifiers for each row.
+*<a>Key</a>* - A single column that contains unique identifiers for each row.
 Keys exist for both reference and standard data sets.
 The default key is the row number, but should be replaced with another column. **Note:** *Duplicate key entries can result in broken references and mismatched data.*

 **L**